Transparent dark purple Travel Guide by Insurte logo

 Visa for studying abroad in Belgium

-Belgium offers visas specifically for students looking to study abroad.
+There are visas specifically designed for students looking to study abroad.
 If you're planning on studying abroad for more than 90 days, and aren't an EU/EEA/Schengen country citizen, you will need to apply for a long stay visa.
 Typically, you'll need to apply in person through a visa application center in your country of residence.

 To apply, you will need to include the following documentation in your application.
 Always check with the Belgian Embassy for the most updated/accurate list of requirements.